Ato Panford

-Ato Panford is a Ghanaian politician and member of the Seventh Parliament of the Fourth Republic of Ghana who represented the Shama Constituency in the Western Region on the ticket of the New Patriotic Party.
+Ato Panford (born on 28 August 1962) was a Ghanaian politician and member of the Seventh Parliament of the Fourth Republic of Ghana who represented the Shama Constituency in the Western Region on the ticket of the New Patriotic Party.

+Education

+He graduated from the University of Southampton with a B.Sc. in Engineering and an M.B.A.He graduated from the University of Southampton with a B.Sc. in Engineering and an M.B.A.